 - If your dog is overweight, weight loss can significantly improve symptoms.
 Gentle exercise and diet change are essential for weight loss.

 There are several surgical options for the treatment of canine hip dysplasia.
 Your regular veterinarian will most likely refer you to a veterinary surgeon who is experienced with canine hip dysplasia.
 This surgeon will talk with you, examine your dog, and review the radiographs.
 In some cases, additional radiographs or other diagnostic tests will be recommended.
 Then, the surgeon will consider several factors, such as size, age, disease severity, and risk factors before determining the right course of treatment for your dog.

 If surgery is recommended, one of the following surgical procedures will most likely be performed:

-Your dog will need to recover after surgery so he can heal properly and regain the best function possible.
+Your dog will need to recover after surgery so it can heal properly and regain the best function possible.
 Recovery time depends on the type of surgery done and your dog's individual rate of healing.
 Exercise restriction will be required, but your dog will also need to move the hips in a controlled manner.
-Physical therapy is an important part of the recovery process, whether you do it at home with instructions from your vet, or you take your dog to a canine rehabilitation practitioner.
+Physical therapy is an important part of the recovery process, whether you do it at home with instructions from your vet or you take your dog to a canine rehabilitation practitioner.

 Talk to your veterinarian or veterinary surgeon about the expected risks, recovery times, success rates, and expense of the recommended options so you can make an informed decision.
 When in doubt, consider seeking a second opinion.

 Prognosis for Dogs With Hip Dysplasia